bcnmy/docs/versioned_docs/version-3.0/account/smartAccountv1/tutorials/nodejs/paywitherc20.md

 the NFT and using USDC to pay for the gas costs.

 For this tutorial you will need some test USDC tokens.
-You can use [Uniswap](https://app.uniswap.org/#/swap) while connected to the Polygon Mumbai network in your EOA to swap test Matic for USDC POS tokens which are one of the supported tokens on test nets for our SDK.
+You can use [Uniswap](https://app.uniswap.org/#/swap) while connected to the Polygon Amoy network in your EOA to swap test Matic for USDC POS tokens which are one of the supported tokens on test nets for our SDK.
 You can get additional test matic at the [polygon faucet](https://faucet.polygon.technology/).

-:::info Make sure to swap for Polygon Mumbai USDC test tokens at this address:
+:::info Make sure to swap for Polygon Amoy USDC test tokens at this address:
-0xda5289fcaaf71d52a80a254da614a192b693e977 on
+0xf555F8d9Cf90f9d95D34488e6C852796D9acBd31 on
 [Uniswap](https://app.uniswap.org/#/swap).

 <details>